danego/portfolio/README.md

 ***
 ## Angular Features ##

-This project was generated with Angular10 and features routing, angular animations, multiple components, directives, hostlisteners, and more!
+This project was generated with Angular10 and features routing, angular animations, multiple components, directives, hostlisteners, route guards, services, and more!

 There are four custom components: _about_, _home_, _hover-photo_, and _projects_.
 These correspond to each of the 3 pages of the app and the popup photo in the top right corner.
 The app serves these up with _routerLinks_ placed in the main _app.component_ template.